dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/security/security-considerations.md

 When using the Android Emulator:

 * Use an emulated device with **Google Play Services** preinstalled.
 Emulated devices without Google Play Services preinstalled are ***not*** supported.
-* Install or update Google Chrome from the Google Play Store.
-An emulated device might not have the latest version of Chrome installed, which might result in the device not having the latest version of the Android Web View installed.
+* Install Google Chrome from the Google Play Store.
+If Google Chrome is already installed, [update Chrome from the Google Play Store](https://support.google.com/chrome/answer/95414?hl=en&co=GENIE.Platform%3DAndroid).
+If an emulated device doesn't have the latest version of Chrome installed, it might not have the latest version of the Android Web View installed.

 ### iOS/:::no-loc text="Mac Catalyst":::